yakir1991/lora-lite-phy/docs/offline_decode_investigation.md

 ## Next steps

 - Investigate why the pipeline reports mismatched CRC values (`CRC calc=699c`, `CRC rx=5e6d`) on the sample capture by tracing back through the payload demodulation stack—deinterleaving, Hamming decode, and nibble assembly—to spot the corruption that survives CRC recomputation despite matching whitening and polynomial settings.【3a6e3f†L23-L36】【7843c7†L1-L8】
-- Extend that investigation to the 500 ksps capture: even with the GNU Radio-style deinterleaver/whitener in place, the demapper now reports `natural=108,24,74,75,34,52` for the first block and assembles bytes `bf 17 f2 78 30 6c …` instead of the encoded `hello_stupid_world`, keeping the focus on the FFT/Gray demap or CFO/STO compensation stages.【F:src/rx/gr_pipeline.cpp†L498-L704】【76a685†L1-L33】
+- Extend that investigation to the 500 ksps capture: even with the GNU Radio-style interleaver and late dewhitening, the demapper now reports `natural=90,6,76,55,20,34` for the first block and assembles bytes `b9 3c 61 c6 …` instead of the encoded
+  `hello_stupid_world`, keeping the focus on the FFT/Gray demap or CFO/STO compensation stages.【F:src/rx/gr_pipeline.cpp†L521-L719】【0fc94f†L1-L20】
+- Capture a GNU Radio reference dump of the same `hello_stupid_world` frame (or build an encoder) to compare FFT bins, Gray symbols, and Hamming outputs against the pipeline’s `natural=90,6,76,55…` stream and confirm whether the integer-CFO adjustment should subtract rather than add the measured offset.【F:src/rx/gr_pipeline.cpp†L580-L599】【0fc94f†L1-L20】
 - Use the new CFO instrumentation to align the pipeline’s integer rotation with GNU Radio’s reference (e.g., verify the `cfo_int` estimate against `frame_sync_impl.cc` and confirm whether the downchirp FFT should rotate `ws.downchirp` or advance the sample index) so the demapper sees correctly wrapped bins on the oversampled capture.【F:src/rx/gr_pipeline.cpp†L308-L391】【db4446†L1-L64】